What to do if…

 What can wait

-- You do not need to determine the scammer’s identity or “collect proof” before reporting it to your bank.
+- You do not need to identify the company with certainty before reporting the charge.

-- You do not need to confront the merchant right now, especially if you can’t verify who they are.
+- You do not need to confront the merchant right now, especially if you cannot verify who they are.

-- You do not need to make big financial decisions today (closing multiple accounts, switching banks) — first stop the recurring charge and secure access.
+- You do not need to investigate who got your details before you stop the recurring payment and secure access.

 Important reassurance